PLOS/named-entity.service/client/README.md

 # NED Client Libraries

 These libraries are auto generated from NED's Swagger spec via swagger codegen.
+The library versions correspond to the version of the NED API they were generated from.

 ## Setup the code generator